openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo_gapi/README.md

     -d_em "<device>"           Optional.
 Target device for Emotions Recognition network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -d_lm "<device>"           Optional.
 Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -no_show                   Optional.
 Do not show processed video.
-    -pc                        Option \"-pc\" is not supported in this version of the demo.
-Optional.
-Enable per-layer performance report
     -r                         Optional.
 Output inference results as raw values -t                         Optional.
 Probability threshold for detections
     -bb_enlarge_coef           Optional.
 Coefficient to enlarge/reduce the size of the bounding box around the detected face -dx_coef                   Optional.
 Coefficient to shift the bounding box around the detected face along the Ox axis -dy_coef                   Optional.
-Coefficient to shift the bounding box around the detected face along the Oy axis -loop_video                Optional.
+Coefficient to shift the bounding box around the detected face along the Oy axis -loop                Optional.
 Enable playing video on a loop -no_smooth                 Optional.
 Do not smooth person attributes -no_show_emotion_bar       Optional.
 Do not show emotion bar -u                         Optional.
 List of monitors to show initially.